-Detailed information on techniques of removal of temporal bones is contained in Nadol (Nadol.
-1996), and in a DVD available from the NIDCD National Temporal Bone Registry.
-The equipment that is useful for temporal bone removal is shown in the figure to the left.
-The Stryker autopsy saw (Kalamazoo, MI) may be used to drive an oscillating saw for the block technique of removal, or to drive circular bone plug saws for the bone plug method by either the intracranial or extracranial approach.
+The equipment that is useful for temporal bone removal is shown in the image to the right.
+The Stryker autopsy saw (Stryker) may be used to drive an oscillating saw for the block technique of removal or to drive circular bone plug saws for the bone plug method with either the intracranial or extracranial approach.
 The Ferguson bone holding forceps is useful in extraction of the specimen from the skull base.

-Permission to remove temporal bones is ordinarily implied in a complete (including head) autopsy permit; however, at any particular institution the policy must conform to the local laws and practices.
+Permission to remove temporal bones is ordinarily implied in a complete (including head) autopsy permit; however, at all institutions, the policy must also conform to local laws and practices.
 Delays in procuring specimens are often unavoidable because of the need to acquire properly endorsed autopsy permits and because of the work schedules of the pathologists.
 In many hospitals, the bodies are placed in cold storage and postmortem examinations are performed at a scheduled time each day; thus the time lapse between death and autopsy may be prolonged.

-Fortunately, refrigeration retards postmortem autolysis, so useful specimens may be acquired as long as 24 hours after death.
-Another technique to retard postmortem autolysis is by intratympanic injection of a fixative before the autopsy is done.
-Alternatively, if proper facilities are available, a surgical microscope may be used to elevate the tympanomeatal flap, the stapes is removed, the round window membrane is punctured and fixative solution may be slowly instilled through the oval window to perform intracochlear perfusion.
-Yet another technique to retard autolysis is to embalm the body, since most embalming solutions contain formaldehyde.
+Fortunately, refrigeration delays postmortem autolysis, therefore useful specimens may be acquired as long as 24 hours after death.
+Another technique to delay postmortem autolysis is by intratympanic injection of a fixative before the autopsy is done.
+Alternatively, if proper facilities are available, a surgical microscope may be used to elevate the tympanomeatal flap.
+When the stapes is removed and the round window membrane is punctured, a fixative solution may be slowly instilled through the oval window to perform intracochlear perfusion.
+Yet another technique to delay autolysis is to embalm the body, since most embalming solutions contain formaldehyde.
 Temporal bone specimens removed at autopsy several weeks to months after embalming demonstrate good preservation of structures of the inner ear.

 A portion of the temporal bone adequate for routine histologic study can be acquired at autopsy without disfigurement of the head (Schuknecht.
 1968).
 Before the brain is removed, the seventh and eighth cranial nerve trunks should be purposely cut at the porus acusticus to avoid traumatic avulsion from the internal auditory canal.

 The bone plug method of removal is performed with an electrically operated oscillating trephine.
 For adult subjects, the trephine measures about 1½ inches (38 mm) inside diameter and 2 inches (51 mm) in length.
 For infant skulls, a 1 inch (25 mm) inside diameter trephine is used.
-Trephines are available from Baxter V. Mueller Division, 6600 Touhy Avenue, Chicago, IL 60648.
+Trephines are available from Baxter V. Mueller Division.
 The trephines should be centered precisely over the arcuate eminence and directed perpendicular to the floor of the middle cranial fossa.
 The head should be steadied by an assistant to prevent damage to the trephine.
 A loss of resistance indicates that the base of the skull has been penetrated.
-After removal of the trephine, the bone plug is grasped with forceps (Ferguson bone holding forceps, lion jawed, box lock, length 8½ inches [200 mm], available from V. Mueller, 6600 Touhy Avenue, Chicago, Illinois 60648) and retracted sufficiently to permit cutting of the attached structures.
+After removal of the trephine, the bone plug is grasped with forceps (Ferguson bone holding forceps, lion jawed, box lock, length 8½ inches [200 mm], available from Baxter V. Mueller Division, and retracted sufficiently to permit cutting of the attached structures.

 These methods accomplish the removal of all anatomic structures that are needed for routine otopathologic study.
 When properly performed, the external configuration of the head is not disturbed and embalming procedures are only minimally impaired.

-This method can be used when temporal bones have been pledged for scientific study but for some reason, permission for complete autopsy with brain removal has not been granted (Nadol.
+This method can be used when temporal bones have been pledged for scientific study but, for some reason, permission for complete autopsy with brain removal has not been granted (Nadol.
 1980).
 An incision is made in the postauricular fold and the external auditory canal is transected.
 A special trephine 1½ inches (38 mm) inside diameter and 2¾ inches (70 mm) in length is centered on the external auditory canal and advanced into the skull in a line with the opposite external auditory canal.
 The ear canal is sutured shut and the defect in the skull is tightly packed with gauze.
-These trephines are also available from Stryker, 420 Alcott Street, Kalamazoo, MI 49001.
+These trephines are also available from Stryker.

-Cochlear implantation.
-The intracranial block method is the most suitable technique for cochlear implant specimens.
-The oscillating saw should not be allowed to come into contact with the cochlear implant electrode array, as this can result in severe postmortem artifact.
-The electrode array must be sharply cut with scissors by opening the mastoid through the incision made in the scalp (for removal of the skull cap) or via a separate postauricular incision (see figure to the left).
-Alternatively, the electrode array may be cut in the middle ear by elevating a tympanomeatal flap.
-After the electrode array is severed and the temporal bone specimen is removed, the electrode array may be carefully removed or alternatively, left in-situ for subsequent histologic preparation and sectioning.
-Minimizing cosmetic defects and facilitation of subsequent embalming.
 Careful professional collaboration with the funeral director should be sought to minimize cosmetic defects and facilitate embalming.
 After removal of the temporal bone, ligating the internal carotid artery with a heavy silk suture and coating the muscular bed in the base of the skull with cyanoacrylate glue (e.g., Krazy Glue) will help to accomplish a nearly water tight seal and prevent subsequent leakage of embalming fluid.
 The external auditory canal may be sutured shut.
 Defects in the mastoid cortex may be repaired with orthopedic fiberglass casting material or packed with gauze.
-Cut bone surfaces may be sealed with drying powders such as QS Quick Sealing powder or Inr-Seal (Dodge Chemical Company, Cambridge, MA).
+Cut bone surfaces may be sealed with drying powders such as QS Quick Sealing powder or Inr-Seal (Dodge Chemical Company).